-- To change federal tax withholding, submit a new W-4 Form to the Payroll Office - To change credit union deductions, contact the Credit Union at 610-691-0041 - To change United Way deductions, notify the Payroll Office in writing - To change a deduction for US Savings Bonds, contact the Payroll Office.
+- To change federal tax withholding, submit a new W-4 Form to the Payroll Office - To change credit union deductions, contact the Credit Union at 610-691-0041 - To change United Way deductions, notify the Payroll Office in writing - To change a deduction for US Savings Bonds, contact the Payroll Office

-Contact the Payroll Office at extension 82900 or by e-mail to inpayrol@lehigh.edu.
-Questions about the cost of benefits or tax-deferred savings should be addressed to Human Resources at extension 83900.
+The Payroll Office can be contacted at ext.
+82900 or by e-mail to inpayrol@lehigh.edu.
+Questions about the cost of benefits or tax-deferred savings should be addressed to the Human Resources Office at ext.
+83900.